super-phreak/poshmon/README.md

 * `-InternalIndex`
 * `-Random`

+You can add `-Scroll` and `-ScrollLength` to Auto-scroll through the Pokedex.
+E.X. `Show-Pokedex -Random -Scroll 5` will show 6 (The orginal Pokémon + 5 moves).
+You can do infinite scrolling by passing `-Scroll -1`.

 ## Current Objectives
 - [x] Python scripts to scrape Gameboy ROM binaries and gather the Pokémon
 - [x] Fonts is also there